50 best movies to watch on Netflix right now - TheNewsTrace

 What Occurred, Miss Simone?
 (2015)

-A Netflix Unique, this biographical documentary movie about jazz legend Nina Simone, that includes interviews, beforehand unseen footage, was nominated for an Academy Award.
-An entirely satisfying portrait of a formidable expertise, it’s a should for followers of the style.
+A Netflix Authentic, this biographical documentary movie about jazz legend Nina Simone, that includes interviews, beforehand unseen footage, was nominated for an Academy Award.
+A completely satisfying portrait of a formidable expertise, it’s a should for followers of the style.

 Watch on Netflix